First of all, what commission is paid to a mortgage broker?

 How much do brokers actually get paid?

-On average, brokers receive 0.15% of the loan balance in trailing commission.
+On average, a mortgage broker's commission is 0.15% of the loan balance.
 This equates to approximately $600 a year on a $400,000 loan balance.

 Why is trail important?